Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 {kotlin-runnable="true"}

 > Even though coroutines can suspend and resume on different threads,
-> values written before the coroutine suspends are still available within the same coroutine when it resumes.
+> values written before the coroutine suspends are still guaranteed to be available within the same coroutine when it resumes.
 >
 {style="tip"}